Mahmoud-Abdulmuty/GradingSystemApp/README.md

    **New Student data added!**

- C. For Removing a student data by id
+ C. For Removing a student data by ID

      ```
        $ node app.js remove --id=123